-We have incurred significant legal, accounting, insurance, and other expenses as a public company, which we expect to further increase.
-The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Global Select Market and other applicable securities rules and regulations impose various requirements on public companies.
+As a public company in the Unites States, we incur significant legal, accounting, insurance, and other expenses.
+The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of the Nasdaq Global Select Market and other applicable securities rules and regulations impose various requirements on public companies and these laws, requirements, rules and regulations are subject to varying interpretations and, as a result, their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
 Our management and other personnel devote a substantial amount of time to compliance with these requirements.
 These rules and regulations contribute to increased legal and financial compliance costs and make some activities more time-consuming and costly.